Your cart

 Urolithin A is generally safe and non-toxic.
 Safety studies in elderly humans indicated it was well-tolerated as an oral supplement [8].
 Furthermore, the FDA has listed Urolthin A as safe for food or dietary supplements within a specific range.

-The Takeaway: Foods & Urolithin A
+Foods & Urolithin A Sources

-In this article, we've clarified a common misconception regarding Urolithin A and its sources.
+We've clarified a common misconception regarding Urolithin A and its sources.
 It's important to understand that Urolithin A isn't found in foods.
 Instead, foods like pomegranates, walnuts, and various berries provide precursors to Urolithin A, such as ellagic acids and ellagitannins.

 The actual production of Urolithin A occurs within the gut, where the gut microbiota transforms these precursors into Urolithin A. Consequently, supplementing with pure Urolithin A bypasses this variability, offering a more direct and potentially more effective approach to harnessing its benefits, particularly for specific health goals aligned with Urolithin A's properties.